RegExp Find and Replace

-In that way you would always have the latest and updated presets.
-If you don't remove old settings (together with presets), during the installation this add-on would check the preset's names and if they are same as old ones it would skip their installation, even if they are updated.
+This way, you will always have the latest and updated presets.
+If you don't remove the old settings (together with presets), during installation this add-on will check the preset's names and if they are the same as the old ones they will be skipped (even if they were updated).

-The RegExp Find and Replace add-on could be used by the beginners as well as by very advanced users:
+The RegExp Find and Replace add-on could be used by beginners as well as very advanced users:

-1. The beginners could use the add-on by just applying the presets from the menu.
-You could find 250+ predefined presets for different tasks that could be useful for you without any additional adjustment, e.g. you could clear field, copy conditionally full or part of one field to another, swap the first and the last name of Artist, ...
-However, with many presets there is a possibility for their fine adjustment in the dialog box that could contain one or more different controls depending of the tags used in the corresponding preset.
+1. Beginners could use the add-on by just applying the presets from the menu.
+You will find 250+ predefined presets for different tasks that are useful without any additional adjustment, e.g. you could clear field, copy conditionally full or part of one field to another, swap the first and last name of an Artist, etc. However, many of these presets can be adjusted in a dialog box that contains one or more different controls depending on the tag(s) used in the selected preset.
 For example, with the preset "Swap nn-th and mm-th words of <Into Field>" you could set 3 parameters: Destination field, First word and After words.

 If you modify some parameter in the adjustment dialog box and confirm execution of the preset with the OK button, that modification will be remembered in the corresponding preset.

-The replacing presets started using menu/hotkey/toolbar will be applied to the files selected in the main filelist or Now playing panel, depending of that which panel is active.
+The replacing presets that are started by menu/hotkey/toolbar will be applied to the files selected in the main filelist or Now playing panel, depending on which panel is active.

 You could open the add-on's dialog boxes and apply its presets using the RegExp Find and Replace menu items located in the main Edit menu and popup menus of the main filelist and Now playing panel.
 You could also get the same menu if you click on the RegExp Tagging Presets toolbar button (light bulb) located on the Search toolbar [MM2-3] or RegExp Find and Replace toolbar [MM4] if the Show the toolbar button for the Presets dropdown list option is turned on in the Options dialog box.